aaroncalzado/neue-poster-graphics/README.md

 ### Who This Repo is For

 I initally created this repo for myself to serve as a living documentation of my design process, but have left it open for the public to see.
-I encourage you to peruse, clone, fork, comment, and give feedback.
+I encourage you to peruse, clone, fork, comment, and give feedback on my work.
+Mahalos!

 ### Tech Specs